-The purpose of the course is to help students to acquire necessary knowledge and skills required for organizing and carrying out entrepreneurial activities, to develop the ability of analyzing and understanding business situations in which entrepreneurs act and to master the knowledge necessary to plan for entrepreneurial venture.
-The course is designed for the students and others who wish to develop orientation towards NGOs and their functioning.
-At the same time, the course is also beneficial for those who wish to attain skills and orientation in entrepreneurship management.
+The purpose of the course is to help students to acquire necessary knowledge and skills required for organizing and carrying out entrepreneurial activities, to develop the ability of analyzing and understanding business situations in which entrepreneurs work and use the knowledge necessary to plan for entrepreneurial venture.
+The course is designed for the students who wish to develop orientation towards NGOs and their functioning.
+Moreover, this course provides managerial knowledge and skills related to NGOs to the students who opt for it.

-Unit no. Unit title Contents Credi points 1 Concept, meaning and definition of entrepreneur and entrepreneurship Importance and significance of growth of entrepreneurial activity.
-Concept of entrepreneur.
-Characteristics and qualities of entrepreneurs Classification and types of entrepreneurs.
-Theories of entrepreneurship Women entrepreneurs 1 II Entrepreneurial Project Development Idea generation - sources and methods Identification and classification of ideas.
-SWOT analysis Preparation of project plan Components of an ideal business plan.
-Project formulation -project report significance and contents Project appraisal -Aspects and methods: (a) Economic oriented appraisal (b) Financial appraisal (c) Market oriented appraisal 1 III Entrepreneurship Development Programme SME, SHG with special reference to microfinance and woman entrepreneur Definition of risk, types of risk, risk management strategies.
-Government initiatives: Issues and challenges 1
+Unit no. Unit title Contents Credit points 1 Entrepreneur and Entrepreneurship Entrepreneur and entrepreneurship: concept, meaning and significance.
+Characteristics and qualities of entrepreneurs.
+Classification and types of entrepreneurs.
+Theories of entrepreneurship.
+Women entrepreneurs.
+1 П Entrepreneurial Project Development Idea generation: sources and methods.
+SWOT analysis.
+Preparation of project: components of an ideal business plan, significance.
+Project appraisal: aspects and methods.
+1 III Entrepreneurship Development Programme Small and Medium Enterprises (SME), Self Help Group (SHG) with special reference to microfinance and women entrepreneurs.
+Government initiatives: issues and challenges.
+1 IV Establishment and Administration of NGOs NGOs: introduction, concepts and functions.
+Issues and challenges in NGO management.
+Legal procedures for establishment of NGOs.
+Overview of Societies Registration Act.
+Indian Trust Act, Indian Company's Act.
+Charitable Endowment Act and FCRA.
+Concept of volunteerism: charity, welfare and development.
+1

-IV Concept, Functions,Establishment and Administration of NGOs NGOs - An Introduction, Concepts and Functions Issues and Challenges in NGO Management, Development issues, Development indicators.
-Legal procedures for establishment of NGOs; Overview of Societies Registration Act, Indian Trust Act, Indian Company's Act, Charitable endowment Act and FCRA, Concept of Volunteerism, Charity, Welfare and Development Historical perspective of Volunteerism in India 1 V Development of NGOs NGO Environment Issues in NGO Management Problem Identification Purpose of Social Welfare Boards, National Policy Legal Aspects of NGOs Office Procedure and Documentation Budgeting 1 VI Communication, Leadership Development and Human Resource Management Communication Principles of good communication Successful negotiations Leadership Development Building and leading a team Conflict resolution Human Resource Management Information, Education and Communication - major tool of marketing 1
+Historical perspective of volunteerism in India.
+V Development of NGOs NGO environment Issues in NGO management.
+Purpose of social welfare boards.
+Legal aspects of NGOs.
+Office procedure and documentation.
+Budgeting.
+1 VI Communication, and Leadership Meaning, concept and principles of good communication.
+Successful negotiations.
+Leadership development.
+Building and leading a team.
+Conflict resolution and human resource management.
+Information, education and communication.
+Major tools of marketing.
+1